-We welcome the opportunity to launch Clare County Council's first Gender Pay Gap Report.
+We welcome the opportunity to launch Clare County Council's Gender Pay Gap Report for the second year of reporting.
 The issue of gender pay differences is an important one, not only to the workplace but to wider society.

-People are at the core of our organisation - we continue to strive to promote and sustain an inclusive organisational culture which provides equality of opportunity and where every employee feels valued.
+People are at the core of our organisation, we continue to strive to promote and sustain an inclusive organisational culture which provides equality of opportunity and where every employee feels valued.
 Clare County Council respects equality and human rights in accordance with Public Sector Duty principles and the relevant equality legislation.